AzeematRaji/ersilia-outreachy/README.md

   `df = data.get_data()`

-save dataset in .csv format in data/ to keep it organized, .tab saves by default in the working directory
+save dataset in .csv format in data/ to keep it organized, .tab format saves by default in the working directory
 ```
 df.to_csv("../data/bioavailability.csv", index=False)
 ```